sohithvishnu/habitat_custom/readme.md

 I am not the owner of the data, I am just storing it for the sake convence for my team.
 I am including terms and conditions of the owner, if you need anything.

+Then download the repos, and the custom script to run the multiagent exploration path.

 Now you have everything you need to run the custom script.